 The money you potentially earn is not worth the time and effort.
 The only people who generate an income are those who founded the MLM.

 You are being pushed to sell the product from your sponsor or upline.
 And it does not have to be a direct order, it is often a suggestion.

 But at the end of the day, you are being asked, how much did you sell?

 How many people did you speak to?

-Even if you are a good seller sometimes you don’t feel like making phone calls and throwing a party and “introduce” the stuff to your friends and relatives.
+Even if you are a good seller, sometimes you don’t feel like making phone calls and throwing a party and “introduce” the stuff to your friends and relatives.

-And you have to follow instructions on how to promote the products and what to promote.
+You also do have to follow instructions on how to promote the products and what to promote.